ZayerWang/SwarmGuard/README.md

-# SwarmGuard
+# SwarmGuard - Using AI to Enhance Consensus Algorithms in Robotic Swarm Communications
-By Isaiah Wang, for CSC 516: Cybersecurity.
+By Isaiah Wang - CSC 516: Cybersecurity